ClusterHQ/ceph-flocker-driver/README.md

 This a Ceph Rados Block Device driver for Flocker, a container data orchestration system.

-# WARNING: THIS IS STILL IN DEVELOPMENT
+### Note: This driver is WIP.

-ClusterHQ is working on this project right now, but it is not ready yet.
+You may use the Ceph driver from ClusterHQ but keep in mind it is still being worked on.
-Thank you for your interest and watch out for a release!
+Thank you for your interest and please file issues and PRs to help us work toward a release.

 ## Installation